 United Parcel Service (UPS)

-United Parcel Service is in for a bumpy ride.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.― StockStory Analyst Team
+United Parcel Service keeps us up at night.
+Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.
+StockStory Analyst Team

 2. Summary